 Trip by a group of people planning an initiative to a community that has recently undertaken a similar initiative, to learn from their experience.
 May be highly structured with formal notetaking, interviews and feedback sessions, or informal.
-P photos p17.

 Visual simulation

 Showing how buildings or townscape will look when constructed using photomontages.